agartee/Brickweave/samples/3. AdvancedCqrs/readme.md

 ### CLI Client Configuration

 The first time the included CLI client is run (`./scripts/cli-client-nosecurity.ps1`), it will prompt for an endpoint.
-Here, one of the URL address configurations for the `BasicCqrs.WebApp` web application must be used, followed by `/cli/run` (the route configured in the `CliController`).
+Here, one of the URL address configurations for the `AdvancedCqrs.WebApp` web application must be used, followed by `/cli/run` (the route configured in the `CliController`).

 ```powershell
 apiEndpoint: https://localhost:5001/cli/run